paulpan05/paul-url/README.md

 The list of valid endpoints are:
  - https://paul-url.herokuapp.com/v1/api GET, POST, PUT
-    - GET: Gets the list of all routes
+    - GET: Gets the list of all routes (open to everyone)
     - POST: Updates route info with provided request body, need to supply the route to modify, can optionally specify modified original URL and modified description
     - PUT: Puts a new URL shortened route into the database.
 Need to supply the shortened route, the original url, the description of the route in the request body
     - DELETE: Deletes a shortened route based on the route name passed into the
   - https://paul-url.herokuapp.com/v1/api/{route} GET, DELETE
-    - GET: Gets the specific route and its id, original url, and description
+    - GET: Gets the specific route and its id, original url, and description (open to everyone)

 The request body for the API must be a JSON in the form {id, route, originalUrl, description}